 “While the mergers in the US and Europe are aimed at lowering costs to counter alternative venues, in Asia, consolidation will benefit us,” said Ian Lombard, the chief operating officer of Tora, a dark pool operator backed by Goldman Sachs.

 Dark pool operators and other alternative venues have taken a large share of trading in Western exchanges but in Asia, these operators only have a significant presence in Japan.
-They are, however, keen to grow their in Australia, Hong Kong and Singapore.
+They are, however, keen to grow their business in Australia, Hong Kong and Singapore.